 Music at Newland School for Girls aims to;

-- All girls will perform, listen, review and evaluate music across a range of historical genres, styles and traditions, including the works of the great composers and musicians.
+- Perform, listen, review and evaluate music across a range of historical genres, styles and traditions, including the works of the great composers and musicians.

-- All girls will develop music technology skills helping to explore creative intent and emotion.
+- Develop music technology skills helping to explore creative intent and emotion.